Pooky-s/vmk2rk/README.md

 # vmk2rk
 A tool developped with anything but a brain.
 You could use it to retrieve a BitLocker Recovery Password by providing a VMK and the targeted filesystem.

+## How it works
+⚠️ Work in progress

 ## Dependencies
 - [clap](https://docs.rs/clap/latest/clap/)
 - [aes](https://docs.rs/aes/latest/aes/)